Wednesday, 21 September 2011 17:14

 Go to the Organisation page to get the list of all Bureau Members, Delegates, Subcommittees and Working Groups.

 FAI Medals and Diplomas are awarded each year at the Opening Ceremony of the annual FAI General Conference.

 The FAI Award for rotorcraft is the following:

-The FAI maintains files of all aviation records and the FAI Rotocraft Commission lays down the requirements for class conformity and flight verification where parachuting is concerned.
+The FAI maintains files of all aviation records and the FAI Rotorcraft Commission lays down the requirements for class conformity and flight verification where rotorcraft is concerned.
 The requirements are to be found in Section 5 of the Sporting Code.

 Access the database and consult the current and past Rotorcraft World Records.

 The FAI Rotorcraft Commission establishes and maintains rules and criteria for FAI Rotorcraft competitions and records, FAI badges, security at world sporting events, and technical standards.

 Go to the Documents page to get the latest edition of those documents.

 The first machines with flapping wings or with rotary wings (helicopters) were thought up in the late 18th century, or even as early as the late 15th century, if reference is made once more to the work of the genius Leonardo da Vinci on the project he named Helix.
 In fact, for a long time, research into rotorcraft kept encountering obstacles relating to propulsion and in-flight stability, the factors that control the machine’s movement around three axes: pitch, roll and yaw.
 Researchers in the field of rotary wings, researchers displayed great inventiveness as from the mid-19th century.